RavicharanN/triton-torch-BLIP/README.md

-# Model Serving - Image captioning with BLIP
+# Model Serving with NVIDIA Triton

 The experiments will be run on a P100 node on Chameleon.
 Clone this repository on your P100 node.